valgaze/df-cheatcodes/README.md

 ## Where to start?

-- If you've never used DialogFlow before & starting from scratch, start here: https://github.com/valgaze/dialogflow-speedrun
+- If you've never really used DialogFlow before w/ a team & are starting from scratch, start here & learn the basics: https://github.com/valgaze/dialogflow-speedrun

-- If you've already used DialogFlow & have an agent in place-- see the **[quickstart.md](./quickstart.md)**
+- If you've already used DialogFlow & have an agent in place-- see the **[quickstart.md](./quickstart.md)** where you can opportunistically use df-cheatcodes feature

-- If you need a starter project, see the **[df-cheatkit](https://github.com/valgaze/df-cheatkit)** repo for a batteries-included
+- If you need a starter frontend, server, and intent-handlers see the **[df-cheatkit](https://github.com/valgaze/df-cheatkit)** repo for a batteries-included starter example

 ## Functionality